 What comes after Fall?
 Winter and colder temperatures.
-I don’t know about you but sweaters are out, warm fuzzy throws are everywhere (at least where my wife sits) and now with an elderly parent living with us our thermostat is bumped up about 8 degrees!
+I don’t know about you but sweaters are out, warm fuzzy throws are everywhere (at least where my wife sits) and now with an elderly parent living with us, our thermostat is bumped up about 8 degrees!
 You can’t wrap your house in a parka or a fuzzy throw, but you can take steps to help keep your home warmer in the winter.
-Here are a few tips:
+Here are a few tips for being ready in the winter:

 - Check your windows for air gaps/leaks.
 This one is easy.
 Do your curtains move mysteriously on their own on a windy day?
 You can avoid this by checking the caulk or seals on the outside of the window.
 On the inside, check around the moulding for air coming in.
 You may need to have someone remove the moulding and check to be sure there is proper sealing and insulation.
 Another issue may be the window itself has warped or doesn’t shut properly.
 You may need to replace them or if it is cost prohibitive, you can temporarily seal them with window film from any big box store.